ThiruDev50/flutter_bouncingWidget_package/README.md

 **bounceInAndOut** => Widget will **shrink and grow** first and then it will **grow and shrink** based on the scale factor value.

-You can even customize the bouncing animation by giving duration how much time your widgets needs to animate and how large and small your widget should grow/shrink by giving scale factor value.
+You can even customize the bouncing animation by **giving duration** how much time your widgets needs to animate and how large and small your widget should grow/shrink by giving **scale factor value**.

 ## Additional information